JBlur/id-generator/README.md

 # Unique id generator for distributed systems
 ### This library allows to generate unique identifiers in distributed systems.

-ID types are configurable to meet almost any needs for time based distributed id generation.
+ID types are configurable to meet almost any needs for time based distributed id generation.<br>
 Each generated identifier can be in size from 1 to 192 bits (not Bytes but Bits).
 Theoretically, you are not limited to 192 bits, but in practice it doesn't make sense.
 So, you can generate ids of almost unlimited size, but make sure you understand what you are doing.

 As Java doesn't have a primitive type to store 1 bit all ids are packaged into byte arrays.
 From there it is possible to retrieve generated necessary bits.